bitrix24/b24restdocs/api-reference/imopenlines/openlines/sessions/imopenlines-crm-lead-create.md

-# Create a lead based on the dialogue imopenlines.crm.lead.create
+# Create a lead based on the dialog imopenlines.crm.lead.create

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it soon.
+Some data may be missing — we will complete it shortly.

 {% endnote %}